PlatinPay/platinpay-discord/README.md

 # PlatinPay-Discord
-This is the Discord module of the PlatinPay project.
+This is the Discord bot of the PlatinPay project.

 ## Features
 - Modern, efficient design in Go.